mattyman174/GenericItemization/README.md

 With that said the Generic Itemization Plugin does provide functionality that requires modification of an `ItemInstance` in the form of the `StackCount` and the stacking functionality in general.

-`StackCount` is a property of an `ItemInstance` which is changed according to a stacking operation, either an actual increase in the stack representing the combining of 2 `ItemInstance`s or a reduction in the stack being that of a splitting on a single `ItemInstance` into 2 separate ones with their own `StackCount`.
+`StackCount` is a property of an `ItemInstance` which is changed according to a stacking operation, either an actual increase in the stack representing the combining of 2 `ItemInstance`s or a reduction in the stack being that of a splitting of a single `ItemInstance` into 2 separate ones with their own `StackCount`.

 So with that said, the Generic Itemization Plugin provides an intended use mechanism for making modifications to `ItemInstance`s that are owned by an `ItemInventoryComponent`.
 At the moment this is only available in C++; modification to `ItemInstance`s in Blueprint is not advised.